lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/simple-factory.md

   Product <|-- ConcreteProductB
 ```

+`Context` is the client code that make use of `Product` objects.
+It goes through a `Factory` object to get instances of `Product`.

+The `Product` interface defines methods used by clients.
+Each concrete product implements the `Product` interface.

 The `Factory` class:
-- responsible for object creation
+- Encapsulate complex object creation logic
+- Contains a method `createProduct()`, which may be parameterized, that creates and returns instances of specific `Product`.
-- it should be the only part of the application that references concrete classes
+- Should be the only part of the application that references concrete classes
-- has a factory method `createProduct()`, which may be parameterized, to create various product variations.

-The `Product` interface defines methods required by clients.

-Each concrete product implements the `Product` interface.
-It's created by `Factory`, and returned to the client.

-`Context` is the client of the factory.
-It goes through a `Factory` object to get instances of `Product`.

 ## Example

-Suppose you run a pizza shop with a `PizzaStore` class.
+Suppose a pizza shop that has different types of pizza: `CheesePizza`, `GreekPizza`, `PepperoniPizza`, ...

-The class contains an `orderPizza()` method that handles ordering of pizza.
-It determines which type of pizza to serve and then makes the pizza:
+The `PizzaStore` class has an `orderPizza()` method that handles pizza orders.
+It determines which type of pizza to serve, then cooks, and returns the pizza:

 ```tsx
 class PizzaStore {
   orderPizza(type: string): Pizza {